L-1 Visas for Intracompany Transferees

-The L-1 category applies to persons who work for a company with a parent, subsidiary, branch or affiliate in the U.S. These workers come to the U.S. as intracompany transferees who are coming temporarily to perform services either
+The L-1 visa category applies to persons who work for a company with a parent, subsidiary, branch or affiliate in the U.S. These workers come to the U.S. as intracompany transferees who are coming temporarily to perform services either

 for a parent, branch, subsidiary or affiliate of the same employer that employed the professional abroad.
 The employee must have been employed abroad for the corporation, firm, or other legal entity (or an affiliate or subsidiary thereof) on a full-time basis for at least one continuous year out of the last three-year period to qualify.
-There is currently no annual cap on L-1 visas.
+There is no annual cap on L-1 visas.

 “Mr. Shusterman is nationally known for his immigration law expertise and is one of the most respected immigration attorneys in the United States.
 We have found his intregrity, professionalism and expertise to be exceptional.
 Mr. Shusterman is an “attorney’s attorney” who is able to resolve immigration cases beyond the scope of many lawyers, and his offices have been decisive in helping us successfully resolve difficult cases.
 We continue to rely on Mr. Shusterman as a key resource and I can recommend him without reservation.”
 (More client reviews…)

-The employer is not required to obtain a labor certification prior to petitioning in the L-1 category.
+The employer is not required to obtain a labor certification prior to petitioning in the L-1 visa category.
 Compensation level is not prescribed, but U.S. income must be sufficient to prevent the person from becoming a public charge.

 Petition Document Requirements